omahs/vocdoni-node/README.md

 #### Testing

-The test suite is an all-in-one compose file to bootstrap a minimal testing testing environment.
+The test suite is an all-in-one compose file to bootstrap a minimal testing environment.
 To do a voting process test, follow the examples mentioned in the included README:

 ```bash
 cd dockerfiles/testsuite